 Here’s the before:

-Choose a colour for your sofa over the current, trendy neutral
+3. Always choose a colour for your sofa over the current, trendy neutral.

 Related post: Which Colour Sofa Should You Buy?